valeoai/SLidR/README.md

 Random init.                            |56.1    |59.1    |61.6
 [PPKT](https://arxiv.org/abs/2104.04687)|**57.8**|60.1    |61.2
 SLidR                                   |**57.8**|**61.4**|**62.4**

+## Unpublished preliminary results
+All results are obtained with a pre-training on nuScenes.

 #### Results on the validation set using [PV-RCNN](https://arxiv.org/abs/1912.13192):
 Method                                   |Car     |Pedestrian|Cyclist |mAP@40